SarahZimmermann-Schmutzler/juice_shop_challenges/README.md

     - Conduct code reviews and penetration testing to identify vulnerabilities.
 6) **Utilize Secure Frameworks**:
     - Modern frameworks often include built-in mechanisms to prevent improper input handling.

+### <ins>2) Broken Authentication</ins>
+**Broken Authentication** is a security vulnerability where an application’s authentication mechanisms are poorly implemented or configured, allowing attackers to take over user accounts or access protected resources.
+This vulnerability is listed in the OWASP Top 10 and represents a serious threat to web applications.

+### Causes of Broken Authentication
+1) **Weak Password Implementation**:
+    - Allowing weak or easily guessable passwords.
+    - No enforcement of password complexity or length requirements.
+2) **Lack of Protection Against Brute-Force or Credential Stuffing Attacks**:
+    - No limit on login attempts.
+    - No delay for repeated failed login attempts.
+    - Allowing the reuse of passwords from compromised databases.
+3) **Insecure Password Storage**:
+    - Storing passwords in plaintext.
+    - Using weak hashing algorithms like MD5 or SHA-1.
+4) **Session Management Weaknesses**:
+    - Session IDs are not invalidated after logout or timeout.
+    - Session IDs are predictable or easy to guess.
+    - No protection against session hijacking (e.g., missing Secure or HttpOnly flags on cookies).
+5) **Insecure Password Recovery Mechanisms**:
+    - <ins>Easily guessable security questions</ins>.
+        - **Challenge**: <a href="https://github.com/SarahZimmermann-Schmutzler/juice_shop_challenges/blob/main/bjoern's_favorite_pet">Björn's Favorite Pet</a>
+    - Password reset links with no expiration or insufficient security measures.